maab-hussein/Bike-share-project/README.md

 Based On the analysis, I recommend the following actions:

 - Include an extra membership, either a monthly membership or a seasonal membership, to allow some casual members to bike seasonally.
-- Built a system that collects data about the exact number of new members, converted members, and canceled members.
+- Build a system that collects data about the exact number of new members, converted members, and canceled members.
 - Collect more data about characteristics of each memberships users.
 - Use social media to influence the audience about the beneficiality and importance of biking.